PaulApivat/paulapivat/content/technical_notes/example_tech/github_make_pr.md

 - add a description to changes made in the pull request

 8. Click **Create pull request** to open a new pull request

+## Private Repo

+1-3.
+You cannot fork a private repo

+4. Clone directly to local machine

+5. `git branch -a` to see all branches in the project

+6. `git branch` to confirm you're on master branch

+6. [important] `git status` to check if ahead or behind (if behind, use `git pull` to fetch and download content from a remote repository)

+7. [from git master] create a **new** branch use `git checkout -b name_of_new_branch`

+8. Use `git branch` to make sure you're on new branch

+9. Make changes, then normal: git add, git commit -m "message", git push

+**note** : You'll get a message `git push remote --` use this instead of the traditional `git push`

+10. (Go back to the forked repo in GitHub) Click the **Compare & Pull Request** button.

+- Add good PR description, [see here](https://www.pullrequest.com/blog/writing-a-great-pull-request-description/)

+11. Click **Create pull request** to open a new pull request